txje/F-seq/README.txt

 In SAM/BAM format, the floating-point score should be in an optional tag named "XW".

+Remaining points of confusion:
+Main.java:~320 Is the random cut distribution for computing standard deviation still accurate?
+Same at ~350 for wgThreshold

 See txje/sequence-bias-adjustment for more information on read weights
 -----------------------------------